Namgyal Lhamo Taklha: Biography

 Namgyal was born on 5 July 1942 to aristocratic family in Lhasa, Tibet.
-He father was Dundul Namgyal Tsarong.
+Her father was Dundul Namgyal Tsarong.
 She is the granddaughter of Dasang Dadul Tsaron, Commander General of Tibet and a close aid and diplomat of the 13th Dalai Lama.
 While growing up she attended schools in Tibet and in 1951 at the age of nine she was sent to Mount Hermon School in Darjeeling, India.

 Marriage

-She married Lobsang Samten, a brother of the 14th Dalai Lama in August 1962 in Darjeeling, India.
+She married Lobsang Samten Taklha, a brother of the 14th Dalai Lama, in August 1962 in Darjeeling, India.

 Career

 Namgyal has held a number of positions associated with the Central Tibetan Administration and 14th Dalai Lama, who is also her brother-in-law.
-In the early 1960s she worked as a translator and interpreter at the New Delhi based bureau of the 14th Dalai Lama, she then took up a post at the Tibet Bureau (Geneva) in Switzerland between 1966 and 1972.
+In the early 1960s she worked as a translator and interpreter at the New Delhi based bureau of the 14th Dalai Lama, she then took up a post at the Tibet Bureau in Geneva, Switzerland between 1966 and 1972.

 In the 1970s she was based in the United States working for a Tibetan Arts and Crafts store in New York City.
 She then returned to duties at the Tibetan government-in-exile as a translator and director of the Men-Tsee-Khang, also known as the Tibetan Medical and Astrology Institute, between 1986 and 1988.

 In 1988 she was elected to the Parliament of the Central Tibetan Administration where she held position of Secretary of Health until 1994.